dannypsnl/still-compiling/binding-as-sets-of-scopes/README.md

 # binding as sets of scopes

-[Binding as sets of scopes](https://dl.acm.org/doi/10.1145/2837614.2837620), this paper shows an essential way to implement hygienic macro, which seems a lot better than renaming based algorithm
+The paper shows an essential way to implement hygienic macro, which seems a lot better than renaming based algorithm.

+- Binding as sets of scopes: https://dl.acm.org/doi/10.1145/2837614.2837620

 ## Scopes Set